aryeelab/hichipper/README.md

-                                ALL (special string) by default --ignore-samples TEXT         Comma separated list of sample names to ignore; NONE (special string) by default --read-length TEXT            Length of reads from sequencing runs --version                     Show the version and exit.
+                                ALL (special string) by default --ignore-samples TEXT         Comma separated list of sample names to ignore; NONE (special string) by default --read-length TEXT            Length of reads from sequencing runs; default = 75 --version                     Show the version and exit.
   --help                        Show this message and exit.
 ```